MECE Framework: Definition, Examples, and Tips (2026)

 - Costs = Variable Costs plus Fixed Costs

 Using these case interview formulas, you can build a MECE framework in under 60 seconds.
-About 40% of case interviews involve a profitability question, so this strategy is one you will use often.
+Profitability is the most common case type you will see, so this strategy gets used constantly.

 Strategy 3: Add an "Other" Category

-When you cannot list every possibility, focus on the 3 to 5 biggest categories and add "Other" as a final bucket.
+When you cannot list every possibility, name the 3 to 5 biggest categories and add "Other" as a final bucket.
 This instantly makes your framework collectively exhaustive.

 For example, if you are listing Apple's product lines, you might name iPhone, Mac, iPad, Services, and Wearables.
 Adding "Other" at the end covers any small revenue streams you forgot.
-The key is that your named categories should represent at least 80% of the total.
-"Other" should be a small remainder.
+The key is that your named categories should represent at least 80% of the total, with "Other" as a small remainder.

 Strategy 4: Break Down a Process

 For cases about operations or efficiency, break the business process into its sequential steps.
-Each step is naturally mutually exclusive (it happens at a distinct point in time), and listing all steps makes the breakdown collectively exhaustive.
+Each step is naturally mutually exclusive because it happens at a distinct point in time, and listing all steps makes the breakdown collectively exhaustive.

 Strategy 5: Break Down Stakeholders